algolia/docsearch/docs/src/recommended-configuration.md

 <meta name="docsearch:version" content="1.0.0">
 ```

-The `content` value of the meta will be added to every records extracted from
+The `content` value of the meta is added to every records extracted from the
-the page.
-Given that the name is `docsearch:$NAME`, `$NAME` will be set as a
+page.
+Given that the name is `docsearch:$NAME`, `$NAME` is set as an attribute
-attribute in each of them.
-Its value will be its related `content` value.
-You
+to every records while its value is the related `content` value.
+You can then
-can then transform them as [`facetFilters`][6] to filter over them.
-We will need
+transform them as [`facetFilters`][6] to filter over them.
+We will need to use
-to use Algolia settings via the DocSearch `custom_settings` parameter and set
+Algolia settings via the DocSearch `custom_settings` parameter and set
 `attributesForFaceting` Algolia parameter.

 Look at this example with our vuepress integration: